 Doctor of Philosophy (Ph.D.) in Business Administration with concentration in Business Information and Technology

-This certificate prepares Data Analysts, Data Scientist and Technical Project Leaders to use current tools and techniques of data analytics using programming languages like R and Python, and get familiar with processes of business intelligence, analytics, and big data.
+This certificate familiarizes potential Data Analysts, Data Scientists and Technical Project Leaders with current data analytics techniques and tools such as programming languages, business intelligence processes, analytics, and big data.
 With their newly acquired skills, they can effectively contribute to industry analytics efforts with a specific emphasis in the integration of data from a variety of business processes and sources.
 The student will learn how to detect data patterns, fix data anomalies and resolve technical challenges in data resulting in better insights into business problems.

 The field of data analytics, also described as business intelligence, is exploding in all segments of the business landscape.
 Tools and techniques of data mining, text mining, web mining, and artificial intelligence, combined with the use of "big data" are driving marketing, finance, economics, and virtually all other aspects of business to new heights.
 This certificate prepares the Business Analyst, Manager and the Project Leader to learn the language and fundamentals of mathematical modeling, artificial intelligence and data engagement metrics from structured and unstructured data sources for effectiveness measurement to determine a successful business strategy.